 Once veterans are eligible and enrolled, they receive their care directly through an integrated health care system (i.e., VHA).
-VHA is one of the largest integrated health care systems in the United States, with over 1,420 sites of care, including hospitals, community living centers, health care centers, community-based outpatient clinics (CBOCs), other outpatient service sites, and dialysis centers.
+VHA is the largest public integrated direct health care delivery system in the United States, with over 1,200 sites of care, including hospitals, community living centers, health care centers, community-based outpatient clinics (CBOCs), other outpatient service sites, and dialysis centers.
 To administer this system, the VHA has divided the country into Veterans Integrated Service Networks (VISNs), based on geography.
 There are currently 18 VISNs, which vary regarding the types and number of facilities, and in geographic size.
 Each VISN has a VISN Director, who has oversight of the VA facilities within that VISN and who supervises the facility director at each facility.
 Although policies and guidelines are developed at VA headquarters for the VHA health care system as a whole, management authority for decisionmaking and budgetary responsibilities is delegated to the VISNs.

 VHA operates under a different model from the predominant health care financing and delivery model in the United States, in which there is a payer for health care services (e.g., Medicare or private health insurance plan), a provider (e.g., hospital, physician), and a recipient of care (the patient).
 VHA is not a health insurance financing program that provides reimbursement to providers for all or a portion of a patient's health care costs.
 VHA is primarily a direct provider of care; VHA owns the hospitals and employs the clinicians.
 However, VHA does pay for care in the community under certain circumstances.
 The VA Maintaining Internal Systems and Strengthening Integrated Outside Networks Act of 2018 (VA MISSION Act; P.L.
 115-182) created the Veterans Community Care Program (VCCP), which applies eligibility for care in the community broadly to all enrolled veterans.
 For example, a veteran can seek care in the community if he or she needs a service that is unavailable at the VA, resides in a state with no fullservice VA medical facility, meets certain access standards for drive- or wait-time, qualifies under standards for previous programs, or if it is in the best medical interest of the veteran.
+Under VCCP, third-party administrators (TPAs) administer a national Community Care Network (CCN) contract and provide eligible veterans access to medical care through a network of community providers as authorized by VHA.